Peter J. Breckheimer II

 Prior to joining the Firm, Mr. Breckheimer began his legal career practicing law at the international law firms DLA Piper LLP and Cooley LLP.

-Outside the Firm, Mr. Breckheimer enjoys traveling, fine dining, golfing, photography and spending time outdoors with his wife and three children.
+Outside the Firm, Mr. Breckheimer enjoys traveling, fine dining, golfing and spending time outdoors with his wife and three children.

-Mr. Breckheimer has been selected for inclusion in the Southern California Super Lawyers list for each of the last four years.
+Mr. Breckheimer has been selected for inclusion in the Southern California Super Lawyers list for each of the last six years.

-Represent pension fund in connection with all aspects of leasing Class-A office buildings in Los Angeles and San Diego.
+Represent pension fund manager in connection with all aspects of leasing in excess of 1,000,000 square feet across a portfolio of Class-A office buildings located in Los Angeles, San Diego and Washington D.C.

 Represented private equity real estate investment trust in connection with acquisitions of fee-owned and ground leased regional shopping centers in California, Oregon and Washington totaling more than $900 million.